Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 For Magiri, it had been the loss of her perfect partner.

-Nobody (not Sivi, not any other woman)—nothing (not the 10 years since, not the providence of outer space) could ever possibly replace that loss, and the 50,000 living there knew it.
-They knew it because unless a miracle occurred, they were gambling everything on maintaining the sanity of a captain who, other than her loss, was flawless.
+Nobody (not Sivi, not any other woman)—nothing (not the 10 years since, not the providence of outer space) could ever possibly replace that loss, and the 500,000 living there knew it.
+They knew it, because in the absence of a miracle they had gambled everything on the continued sanity of a captain who, other than her loss, was flawless.
+The result of that gamble was being dealt, and the outcome was a bottomless pit of despair.

-“If that's the case, then what?”
+“If that's the case, so what?”

 “Don’t you get it?
 Don’t you see it?
 Just imagine.
 Eda might have been alive.
 For a few minutes, a few hours, a few days—or maybe even…?”